rimutaka/posts/Covidpocalipse/covidpocalipse.md

 > How do you currently track projects?
 >
-> How big of a change will it be to start using an online tool for it?
+> How big of a change will it be to start using an online project tracking tool?

 #### Meetings